Updated April 1, 2020

 There are few species that can fundamentally alter the landscape the ways beavers do.
 Despite nearly eradicating them during the heyday of the fur trade, North America’s beaver population today has been conservatively estimated at between six and 12 million and growing.

 That’s good news for DUC’s mission.
-Left to their own devices, beavers create wetlands with incredible efficiency, and readers of this magazine will know that wetlands are among the most biologically productive ecosystems in the world.
-Beaver ponds increase plant, bird and wildlife variety, improve water quality and moderate extremes during floods and droughts.
-Beavers, simply put, support hundreds of species.
+Left to their own devices, beavers create wetlands with incredible efficiency, and as our as readers know, wetlands are among the most biologically productive ecosystems in the world.
+Beaver ponds increase plant, bird and wildlife variety, improve water quality, and moderate extremes during floods and droughts.
+Beavers are essential in supporting hundreds of species.

 DUC’s first general manager recognized the importance of beavers almost 80 years ago.
 In a 1938 speech, Tom Main called for the reintroduction of beavers to the Canadian boreal landscape.
 At the height of the Dirty Thirties, Main proposed setting aside blocks of land as game preserves.
 Restored beaver colonies, he believed, would help return water to the forest.

 As the history of this organization unfolded, Main’s idea never took hold.
-But Bruce Batt, PhD, Ducks Unlimited Inc.’s former chief biologist, says recognizing the role of beavers in the maintenance of waterfowl populations still holds water.
+But Bruce Batt, PhD, former chief biologist of Ducks Unlimited Inc, our U.S. counterpart, says recognizing the role of beavers in the maintenance of waterfowl populations still holds water.